DennisLyn/churchweb/README.md

 Independent works:
 1. An Entry page for two websites (Chinese and English sites)
-2. Sermon pages for administrators to create, add, edit, upload, and delete sermon info and videos.
+2. Sermon pages for administrators to create, edit, and delete sermon info and videos.

 # Folders